fakerXue/bmDCA/README.md

 programs (e.g. libraries and header files) and the compiler.
 It's used by AutoTools to check for dependencies before compilation.

-__Armadillo__ is a C++ linear algebra library.
-It's used for storing data in matrix structures and performing quick computations in the bmDCA inference loop.
-To install, again look to your package repository.

 ### Linux

 To install the dependencies in Linux, simply use your distributions package